c0rp-aubakirov/vkMusicDwn/README.md

 Download files https://github.com/c0rp-aubakirov/vkMusicDwn/archive/master.zip

 1. Extract files to folder some folder
+2. Open file vkMusicDwn.py in any editor and put you login and password
-2. Open terminal emulator and enter: python vkMusicDwn.py
+3. Open terminal emulator and enter: python vkMusicDwn.py